 - only 1% of companies get VC funding

+With our startup studio, however, we love working with pre-revenue startups, even if it is just an idea for a company.
+And we go beyond financing.
 The primary focus for our startup studio is the rapid development and prototyping of new products.
 We have developed a uniquely competitive infrastructure made of pooled resources, technical tools, management processes and a multi-disciplinary team.
 For each new software startup, we leverage this infrastructure to increase your likelihood of success.